dso-toolkit/dso-toolkit/README.md

 DSO Toolkit development can be done in 3 environments:

 #### `fractal`
 The classic environment with Fractal and Stencil.
-Can only be started from the root of the repository, because it needs two packages (`@dso-toolkit/core` and `dso-toolkit`) running:
+Because this environment needs two packages (`@dso-toolkit/core` and `dso-toolkit`) running, this command only be started from the root of the repository, :

 ```
 yarn fractal